The Teacher (2022 TV series)

 The Teacher is a British anthology drama, produced by Channel 5, created by Mike Benson and Barunka O'Shaughnessy.
 The first four-part series stars Sheridan Smith as Jenna Garvey, a secondary school teacher accused of having sex with a pupil.
 The episodes were shown over four successive evenings from 31 January 2022 and received positive reviews.

 The programme was renewed for a second series, which began airing on 9 September 2024.
-The following year, it was renewed for a third series.
+The following year, it was renewed for a third series, which aired from 30 March to 2 April 2026.

 Plot summary

 Series 1

-Jenna Garvey is an English teacher in a public school in Bradford, West Yorkshire.
+Jenna Garvey is an English teacher in a state school in Bradford, West Yorkshire.
 She is good at her job and popular with her pupils but has a shambolic personal life.
 She is charged with having sexual intercourse with one of her pupils, 15-year-old Kyle, after a drunken night out.

 Jenna decides to plead guilty since she was too drunk to remember what happened on the night in question, and she wants to avoid forcing Kyle to give evidence.
 She receives a suspended sentence and a community service order.
 Soon after, she discovers that the evidence against her was fabricated.
 After conducting the investigation herself with the clues she found, Jenna finds the real culprit who framed her with the crime.